wp-plugins/st-daily-tip/readme.txt

 8. If *Display Date* is not specified and *Display Day* is specified, the tip will only be shown on that date

 == Changelog ==

+= 1.5 =
+* Support added for UTF Characters in Tip text

 = 1.4 =
 * Short Code problem solved